 A conservation achievement that resulted in the recovery of the California gray whale population from near extinction.

-If you visit a beach in California for a few hours when gray whales are migrating between the Arctic and Mexico, you have a good chance of spotting one.
-Up close gray whales are easy to recognize by their mottled gray and white coloration and smattering of barnacles on their heads.
+Each year, gray whales are welcomed as seasonal visitors off the U.S. West Coast and are heralded by all as beloved icons of the Pacific.
+If you visit the coast of California for a few hours when gray whales are migrating between the Arctic and Mexico, you have a good chance of spotting one.
+Up close gray whales are easy to recognize by their mottled gray and white coloration and the presence of barnacles on their heads.

 Gray whales were hunted nearly to extinction by commercial whaling.
 The eastern North Pacific population has since recovered, protected by international conservation measures and the Marine Mammal Protection Act in the United States.